-It’s been 19 years since the iconic New York City-based series “Sex and the City" premiered on HBO (yeah, we couldn’t believe it either).
+It’s been 20 years since the iconic New York City-based series “Sex and the City” premiered on HBO on June 6, 1998 (yeah, we couldn’t believe it either).

-Though Carrie, Charlotte, Miranda and Samantha were quite the modern women of their time, there have been plenty of technological and social advancement since the last time the ladies graced the small screen.
+Though Carrie, Charlotte, Miranda and Samantha were quite the modern women of their time, there have been plenty of technological and social advancements since the last time the ladies graced the small screen.

 From ride shares and smartphones to social media and online dating, a number of the show’s scenes and plot lines would probably look mighty different if the series took place today.
 Maybe, just maybe, they’d all meet on Bumble BFF.
 We’ve imagined what life would be like for the women in NYC today.
 Spoiler: We can totally see Samantha swiping right on some of the city’s eligible (and not so eligible) bachelors.